 “I will send my messenger, who will prepare the way before me.
 Then suddenly the Lord you are seeking will come to his temple; the messenger of the covenant, whom you desire, will come,” says the Lord Almighty.Malachi 3:1

-Micah prophesied that right after the coming of the preparing ‘messenger’, then God himself would appear in his Temple.
+Micah prophesied that right after the coming of the preparing ‘messenger’, God himself would appear in his Temple.
 This referred to Jesus, God incarnate, coming right after John.

 John the Swami